FEATURED

 Tradeoffs We Made

-Limited AI scope to assistive triage
+> Scoped AI to assistive triage (not full automation)

 III.
 Privacy by Default

-Private architecture built into the core platform.
+Privacy-first architecture built into the core platform

 IV.
 Executive-Linked Outcomes

-Modeled ROI to secure sustained executive alignment.
+Modeled ROI to secure executive alignment and sustained investment

 Enterprise Impact

-The result was measurable operational leverage at enterprise scale:
+Delivered measurable operational leverage at enterprise scale:

-70% manual triage workload reduction
+> 70% manual triage workload reduction

-20% to 27% increase in adoption week of week during phased rollout
+> 20% → 27% week-over-week adoption increase during phased rollout

-Published Materials
+Published Materials & Thought Leadership

 CASE STUDY 3